lists: list comprehensions

 return list(iterable)

-the test passes, but I want to practice writing a for loop, I change the function
+the test passes, but I made this function to practice writing a for loop so I change it

 def for_loop(iterable):